cesarvr/sso-robot/README.md

 ## Adding Changes Bot

-Once you tested your changes you need to deploy like this:
+Once you tested your changes you need to deploy it like this:

 ```sh
 sh ./build/build.sh